apognu/marathon-consul/README.md

  * port0-front-production-website.service.consul
  * port1-front-production-website.service.consul

+On top of that, service with only one port mapping also get registered without the leading port section, like this:

+ * front-production-website.service.consul

 Other than that, it is a regular Consul service registration, where each Marathon task will get one entry.

 ## Usage